DS4PS/cpp-526-sum-2020/index.md

 ### Code-Through Assignment (10%)

-You are invited to pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
+You will pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
 Create a short tutorial to make your topic accessible to your peers.
 It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function.

+The following criteria, description, and corresponding points are used to evaluate the project (10 points total):

+  - **Novelty & Value:** Focuses on a new, valuable topic or expansion of existing course material (**2 pts**)
+  - **Exposition:** Topic is thoroughly explained, e.g. purpose, theory, framework, etc. (**2 pts**)
+  - **Appearance:** Consistent code conventions and style; proper spelling, formatting, etc. (**2 pts**)
+  - **Demonstration:** Includes examples of application and relevance; 75% or more is original (**2 pts**)
+  - **Resources:** Topic-related resources are provided, described, and organized (**2 pts**)

+**Note:** *Proper in-line and closing attribution of works cited is mandatory.
+See III.
+A. for more information.*

 ### Final Dashboard Project (30%)